-ï Guests can only be on air for an interview, general comments or to present a song of their choice.
+- Guests can only be on air for an interview, general comments or to present a song of their choice.

-ï Guests are not to do live reads e.g. CSAs, weather reports or sponsorships.
+- Guests are not to do live reads e.g. CSAs, weather reports or sponsorships.
 How do we know they will get it right or can even read well enough for that matter?

-ï Guests may not give station IDs, time calls or generally assist with program presentation.
+- Guests may not give station IDs, time calls or generally assist with program presentation.

 The Station wishes to maintain a certain standard of professional announcing.